 Nominal Annual Interest Rate Calculator

-Using the following calculator, you can calculate the annual effective interest rate from the nominal interest rate.
+Using the following calculator, you can use a formula to calculate the nominal interest rate from the effective interest rate.

 This calculator is very easy to use.